Achieve compliance to C2M2

 Event and Incident Response, Continuity of Operations

-- Respond to incidents and escalated cyber security events
+• Respond to cyber security events and incidents

 Huntsman Security’s expertise in Critical Infrastructure

 Huntsman Security’s cyber security solutions operate in the most mission-critical environments.
-Our client base comprises critical infrastructure organisations and Government departments that include defence, intelligence and law enforcement.
-Our Security Analytics solution is recommended for large organisations in The Forrester Wave™ 2018 for Security Analytics platforms.
+Our client base comprises critical infrastructure organisations and government departments that include defence, intelligence and law enforcement.